Comcast/ActorServiceRegistry/README.md

 </a>
 See unit test: `com.comcast.csv.akka.serviceregistry.TestServiceRegistry`

-Automated cluster recovery test is not yet developed.
-Have tested it manually by:
+Automated cluster level tests and in particular service and registry recovery testing is not yet developed.
+Have tested service and registry recovery manually by:

 1. Stopping node that is hosting the registry, observing it restarting on another node and sending RegistryHasRestarted messages to all previous publishers and subscribers.
 2. Stopping a service actor hosting node, observing the registry dispatching ServiceUnavailable messages to all of its subscribers.